AbhiraajSharma/EDA_CMU/README.md

 ## Overview

-This project explores the CMU Movie Data Corpus and aims to answer the following questions through the use of NLP, graph networks and regression
-1. Which actors are the most versatile in terms of number of other actors they have worked with?
-2. How does the revenue relate to the sentiment conveyed by the plots of movies?
-3. Are the oscars biased?
-Are they influenced by factors like gender, or ethnicity?
+This workbook explores the CMU Movies Dataset along with their plot summaries and a list of oscars.
+It explores the distributions, patterns and nuances of the dataset, and then answer a set of questions through analysis of the data.

 ## Table of Contents